 All adults are invited to renew their commitment to their own Christian education by growing deep and growing forth.
 Grow deep by cultivating the roots of your faith.
 Grow forth by cultivating the way you branch out from FCC to share the fruits of your faith with a world crying out for good news.
 Grow because your life will be fuller for it.
 Grow because the children and youth of FCC will be less likely to take their own Christian formation seriously if we adults don’t take ours seriously.

 To support Flossmoor Community Church’s commitment to lifelong Christian education, the Adult Education Committee schedules a variety of engaging Adult Education classes.
-Several opportunities are offered at 11 am on Sundays, but additional classes are occasionally available during the week.
-Our program year for Educational Offerings runs September through early May.
+This spring, the committee has scheduled classes at 11:30 am on Sundays, and 7 pm on Wednesdays.

 Sunday Morning & Wednesday Evening Courses